naninovel/docs/docs/en/guide/variables.md

 To make character names dynamic, use the [display name](/guide/characters#display-names) feature.
 :::

-You can inject custom variables into any parameter value as long as the parameter type allows it.
+You can inject variables into any parameter value as long as the parameter type allows it.
 For example, you can't assign a string (text) to a numeric parameter.

 ```nani
 @set yPos=0.1, tint="lightblue"